saiganeshd/ExpenseTrackerSystem/README.md

 # ExpenseTrackerSystem

+Application Summary
+Technologies used in this application:

+Asp.net
+MVC5
+C#
+MySql
+JS
+jQuery

 1. Authentication Module - Ability to resister and login the user to our app pending adding  login using Google account